isvora/corvus/README.md

 --header 'Authorization: Basic SECRET_KEY'
 ```

-This will return the top 20 trending tickers, from which we can remove the first 10 that already are present on the website as well.
+This will return the top 20 trending tickers, from which we can remove the first 10 that already are present on the website.

-What we do now is to store the tickers in the Database in order to be able to compare them later.
+What we do now is storing the symbols in the Database in order to be able to compare them later.

 Everytime we run the scheduled method we compare the data we get with what we have in the database.
 By this we can determine the follow actions: